 If you find yourself feeling confused about the different housing loans available in the market, you are not alone.
 It’s easy to get lost in the slew of home financing jargon when searching for the right housing loan to finance your home.
 Not to worry, though!
-We are here to make your search much easier by breaking down term loans and flexi loans in Malaysia.
+We are here to make your search much easier by breaking down term loans vs flexi loans in Malaysia.

 What is a Term Loan

 Also known as a basic term loan, a term loan is the most preferred type of loan due to its simplicity.
 This is largely due to the fact that term loans have a variable interest rate and offer a fixed repayment schedule for a maximum loan tenure of 35 years.

 The term loan’s predictable repayment schedule no doubt provides stability for most borrowers.
 As for any attempts to settle term loans within the first 2-5 years, you would be charged interest of around 2-3% more.

 Yes, it may sound strange, but the bank does not want you to settle your debts earlier.
 These restrictions were established to ensure banks could benefit from the steady loan interests over the loan repayment period.

 Existing borrowers will also benefit from making additional payments over the scheduled repayments.
 To illustrate, here is an example:

 Having received a bonus of RM50,000, you can request permission from the bank to pay an additional amount.
 As such, you can benefit from either: